 The Center for Science, Technology and Society (STS) offers two master's degrees and an accelerated BA/BS + MS degree.
 Students may choose from the Master of Science in Science, Technology and Society or the Master of Science in Environmental Policy, offered in collaboration with the Center for Public Policy.
 Current Drexel undergraduates have the option of pursuing the Accelerated BA/BS + MS in Science, Technology and Society.
-For more information on each of these programs, please explore the links below.

 What can you do with an STS degree?

 To see the range of career paths taken by STS graduate students, check out our alumni page.
 Among other things, STS graduates have gone on to do the following: